rpeszek/my-blogs/about.markdown

 **Infrequent:** I do not blog much.
 Besides, there are many excellent functional programming blogs already.
 I will commit a post if something really bugs me or I feel very passionate about a topic that is not otherwise covered by people smarted than me.
 It will be about programming, most likely functional programming.

-**Pragmatic:**  My pet peeve is identifying specific [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there are technical and human factors underlying these patterns.
+**Pragmatic:**  My pet peeve is identifying [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there are technical and human factors underlying these patterns.
 In particular I like to think about how certain abstractions could promote erroneous code.